RU09342/lab-6taking-control-over-your-embedded-life-either-net/Precision Control/README.md

 To generate the triangle wave: Program the MSP430F5529 with the main file in R2R5529 and connect each pin to the nodes labeled(a_n) in the schematic above.
 P3.0 is connected to the node a_0.
 The most significant bit, P3.7, is connected to a_7.
 Attach a scope probe to ground and to V_out.
 The triangle wave should appear on the oscilloscope and vary from 0V to 3.29V.

 ## Loading Effects

+Adding a varying load resistance, as expected, does not affect the frequency of the generated triangle wave.
+However, it does affect the peak-to-peak voltage of the signal at large resistances.
+The oscilloscope measurements are included below.
 |Load Resistance| Pk-Pk Voltage |
 | ------------- | ------------- |
 | w/o 			| 2.33V  |